 Grandparents can play a special role in your child’s life.
 They’re uniquely qualified to be friends, mentors, and guides, offering a sense of connection and tradition.
 Whether grandparents live nearby or faraway, they can support and enhance your role as a parent — even if spending time together in person isn’t an option these days.

-No two families are alike and grandparent-grandchild relationships come in many different styles.
-Trust and respect grandparents to find their own ways to relate to and interact with your child.
-At the same time, take an active role in encouraging that bond.
+No two families are alike, and grandparent-grandchild relationships come in many different styles.
+Trust and respect grandparents to find their own ways to relate to and interact with your child — and be sure to encourage their bond.

-- Send grandparents small mementos such as your child’s artwork or a card.
+- Send grandparents small mementos, such as your child’s artwork or crafts.

 - Establish special traditions like virtual Friday night ice cream dates or Saturday morning breakfasts.

 If your parents — or your spouse’s — live with you, help them maximize the time they have together, in-person, under the same roof.
-Many grandparents enjoy leisurely playing with their grandchildren, but might need a few suggestions, such as reading stories, playing board games, walking to the park, or building a fort together.
+Many grandparents enjoy leisurely playing with their grandchildren, but might need a few suggestions.
 Encourage grandparents to introduce games from their childhoods, such as hide and seek, jacks, jump rope, marbles, hopscotch, and others.

-Many children enjoy simply talking or participating in everyday routines with their grandparents, e.g., running errands, working in the garden, or making a meal.
-Grandparents can pass on family traditions and history as they share stories or look through photo albums with your child.
+Some children enjoy simply talking to or participating in everyday routines with their grandparents, such as working in the garden or making a meal.
+Grandparents can also pass on family traditions and history as they share stories or look through photo albums with your child.

 Grandparent Activities for Infants and Toddlers

 - Playing with water

 - Cooking or baking together, especially a favorite family recipe